duembgen/popcor/docs/source/quickstart.rst

 More information on how to use AutoTight can be found :ref:`here <AutoTight>` and a simple example is given next.

-**Example: tightening the SDP relaxation using AutoTight.**
+**Example: tightening the SDP relaxation using AutoTight**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. literalinclude:: ../../tests/test_quickstart.py
    :language: python
-   :lines: 60-100
+   :lines: 60-101
    :dedent: 4